-7.6 Projected Operations and Maintenance Spending
+7.7 Projected Operations and Maintenance Spending

 MPOs are directed to consider operation and maintenance (O&M) of the system as part of fiscal constraint, in addition to capital projects.
 O&M costs represent what is required to operate and maintain existing transportation facilities.
 To support this assessment, MPOs are charged with providing credible cost estimates in the TIP.
 The table below was developed in consultation with SDDOT and the local governments.
 The O&M costs are included in each entity's budget and are fiscally constrained.
-Table 7-4 provides estimated O&M spending for each jurisdiction.
+Table 7-7 provides estimated O&M spending for each jurisdiction while Table 7-8 shows projected O&M levels by time period for each jurisdiction.
+These projections are based on an assumed growth rate of 1.5% per year.